scottchiefbaker/highlight/README.md

 | `--file`                 | read patterns from a file                                |
 | `--help`                 | show command usage                                       |

 **Note:** Patterns read from a file are one per line.
-If patterns tab are separated, they use advanced `--filter COLOR,PATTERN` style syntax.
+If lines are tab separated, they use advanced `--filter COLOR,PATTERN` style syntax.
 Where the COLOR is the first column, one or more tabs, and then PATTERN.